 How is Kyo-Kanoko-Shibori Made?

-After creating a design on the fabric, the cloth is pinched together and tied together with a thread.
+After creating a design on the fabric, the cloth is pinched and tied together with a thread.
 This piece is called the “enclosure.”
 When dyeing, the “enclosure” must remain un-dyed and a pure white color so that the pattern can clearly show.

 There are many different techniques of Kanoko-Shibori, but they have since decreased as craftsman no longer pass them down.
-Kyo-Kanoko-Shibori is not a specific technique, rather it is a generic term for the dyeing templates manufacture in Kyoto.
-The technique of placing the template between folded cloth is also treated as a type of design in Kyoto.
+Kyo-Kanoko-Shibori is not a specific technique, rather it is a generic term for the dyeing templates manufactured in Kyoto.
+The technique of placing the template between folded cloth is also treated as a type of design.
 It involves sandwiching the template between fabric and boards and dyeing them without staining outside of the design.
 This plating method technique is very difficult and involves much trial and error.
 Depending on the type of cloth and how it is pinched and strung together, there are around 50 types of variations in the plating method.

 Kimono Kyo-Kanoko-Shibori have over 50 processes from design to completion.
 Only highly-trained and specialized craftsman can be involved in working the processes as skill effects the outcome of each work.
 Even slight and subtle color bleeding cannot be undone, which makes Kyo-Kanoko-Shibori especially difficult to achieve.

 Kyo-Kanoko-Shibori as a Traditional Craft

 In order to promote crafts manufactured using traditional techniques, the Minister of Economy, Trade and Industry of Japan began recognizing certain crafts to be included.
 These traditional craftwork are defined by law and are mainly used in daily life.
 They must be manufactured using traditional materials by using traditional techniques in a certain area and at a certain scale.
 Kyo-Kanoko-Shibori was deemed a traditional craft of Japan in 1976.